bobbeck55/tictactoe_react_proto/README.md

 c.
 REACT app with PERCY snapshots of CYPRESS automated testing

-percy exec -- cypress run (percy does not work with 'cypress open')
+percy exec -- cypress run
+(percy does not work with 'cypress open')

 set PERCY_TOKEN=<token from percy.io>
 set PERCY_BRANCH=master (not same as git branch 'master') | local

+FAQ -
+cypress not working - check to see it is using an installed and supported browser. if cypress is using electron it will not work if electron is not installed.